Affiliate links on Android Authority may earn us a commission. Learn more.

 The DJI OM 4 is not a cheap gimbal.
 At $149, it is $50 more expensive than a lot of competitor gimbals.
 It’s also $30 more expensive than last year’s Osmo Mobile 3 and $10 more expensive than the deluxe kit of that same device.

-If you are a casual videographer who uses a gimbal a few times a month, then you likely don’t need the magnetic mount.
-One of the Osmo Mobile 3 kits will save you cash and still deliver a terrific experience.
+Keep in mind that, if you are a casual videographer who uses a gimbal a few times a month, you likely don’t need any kind of magnetic mount.
+One of the Osmo Mobile 3 kits will save you even more cash and still deliver a terrific experience.

 DJI OM 4 review: The verdict